 You should be able to evaluate whether the article meets the criteria for balanced referencing without looking up every reference.

 By now you will have a deep understanding of the paper’s content – and you may have some concerns about plagiarism.

-You may feel you can advise the author how to emphasize the novel aspects of their own study, so as to better differentiate it from similar research.
-If so, you may ask the author to discuss their aims and results, or modify their conclusions, in light of the similar article.
+You may feel you can advise the author how to emphasize the novel aspects of their study, to better differentiate it from similar research.
+If so, you may ask the author to discuss their aims and results, or modify their conclusions, in light of a similar article.
 Of course, the research similarities may be so great that they render the work unoriginal and you have no choice but to recommend rejection.

 “It’s very helpful when a reviewer can point out recent similar publications on the same topic by other groups, or that the authors have already published some data elsewhere.”
 (Editor feedback)

 If you suspect plagiarism, including self-plagiarism, but cannot recall or locate exactly what is being plagiarized, notify the editor of your suspicion and ask for guidance.